bitcoin/bips/bip-multilingual-mnemonic.md

 - **The mapping is by word index.** The display token at index `i` corresponds to the English BIP-39 word at index `i`, and to nothing else.
 There is no per-language entropy, checksum, or key derivation.
 - **The localized mnemonic is always reversible to the canonical English mnemonic.** The bidirectional mapping is bijective across all 2048 entries (§Display wordlist requirements), so a conformant display mnemonic resolves back to exactly one English BIP-39 mnemonic, deterministically.
 - **Wallets must give users access to the canonical English mnemonic.** In any flow that exposes a display mnemonic, a standard wallet MUST let the user view, copy, or export the canonical English BIP-39 mnemonic, so the backup is recoverable in any BIP-39 implementation (§Backup and portability policy).
+- **This document specifies a framework, not a blessed set of wordlists.** It defines what makes a display wordlist conformant (the construction, mapping, and input rules, and the conformance profile in which every wordlist-level MUST maps to an executable check).
+It ships no wordlists into this repository and blesses no individual list as canonical.
+The reference registry's lists are a bootstrap corpus, explicitly supersedable by native-speaker review; per-language list creation and curation belong to the respective language communities.

 ## Motivation